I already have 20 Deputies offering. I ask Members please to adhere to the time limit, which is one minute per question.

 Deputy Curran asked about a compassionate programme.
 That is something I will have to raise with the senior Minister.
 I will come back to him on that point and on the possibility of progressing something like that.

 I appreciate the urgency attaching to this, as does the Minister for Health, Deputy Harris.
-We have to let the independent process come to what it a difficult decision to get the balance right between value for money, while ensuring the process is expedient and addresses the needs of these children.
+We have to let the independent process come to what is a difficult decision to get the balance right between value for money, while ensuring the process is expedient and addresses the needs of these children.

 Page 48 of the programme for Government seems to be missing from the Government copy because it outlines all the Government will do for the post office network.
 As the Government is aware 159 branches are closing.
 A total of 50 are gone and a further 100 will be gone by the end of the year.
-There is a further crisis in that approximately 60 have advertised looking for postmasters but only five or six offers have been taken up, such it is an issue with the contract.
+There is a further crisis in that approximately 60 have advertised looking for postmasters but only five or six offers have been taken up, such is the issue with the contract.

 I have put on record the rigged process that has been put in place with regard to the independent review of these closures.
 I gave two examples, but I am sure they are replicated elsewhere.
 In Ballinphull, Sligo, the decision was taken before the closing date for the receipt of submissions.
 It was taken without all the information.
 Gurteen is another example from Sligo.
 In that case the independent reviewer's report is being withheld by An Post and the company is refusing the community the opportunity to let it be seen.
 That has given rise to suspicion locally that a positive report came back from the independent reviewer but because it does not suit An Post the company is not going to release it.